FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 There are a few notable things in the code.
 <i>App</i> renders the value of the counter by asking it from the store with the method _store.getState()_.
-The actionhandlers of the buttons <i>dispatch</i> the right actions to the store.
+The action handlers of the buttons <i>dispatch</i> the right actions to the store.

 When the state in the store is changed, React is not able to automatically rerender the application.
 Thus we have registered a function _renderApp_, which renders the whole app, to listen for changes in the store with the  _store.subscribe_ method.
 Note that we have to immediately call the _renderApp_ method.
 Without the call the first rendering of the app would never happen.

-### Redux-notes
+### Redux notes

 Our aim is to modify our note application to use Redux for state management.
 However, let's first cover a few key concepts through a simplified note application.

-The first version of our application is the following
+The first version of our application is the following:

 ```js
 const noteReducer = (state = [], action) => {